 "’No one can be condemned forever, because that is not the logic of the Gospel!’ the pope insists," he said.
 "The goal of accompanying people is to help each person find ‘his or her proper way of participating in the ecclesial community and thus to experience being touched by an ‘unmerited, unconditional and gratuitous’ mercy.’
 He is not speaking here only of ‘the divorced and remarried, but of everyone, in whatever situation they find themselves.’"

 Asked in what specific situations he would allow a divorced and remarried person to receive Communion, Archbishop Cupich refused to rule anyone out.

 "I wouldn’t exclude anyone," he said.
 "I would like our pastors to have discussion in all of those folks who are in these kinds of situations. ‘ I know in my experience as a pastor, if you’ve seen a marriage then you’ve seen one marriage.
 There is no instance that can be replicated.
 Every situation has its variables that are part of it."

 The archbishop said he was impressed with the pope’s crisp, accessible writing style, and the way he draws on varied literary and cultural sources to connect with his audience.

 "He’s got an intuition about where people live their actual lives," the archbishop said "He’s not living in a bubble."

 – – –

-Martin is a staff writer with the Catholic New World, newspaper of the Chicago Archdiocese.
+Martin is a staff writer at the Catholic New World, newspaper of the Archdiocese of Chicago.